 At the point of impasse you could say something like, “It’s only fair to let you know that a flexible work arrangement is extremely important to me for long-term job satisfaction and retention.
-It’s so important that I’ll need to resign my position if we can’t come to mutually agreement terms.”
+It’s so important that I’ll need to resign my position if we don’t come to mutually-agreeable terms.”

 Then pose a question to keep the conversation going: